gmtsciencedev/scitq/docs/gui.md

 #### Destroy (trash icon)
 Last, on the right end of each worker a button with a trash icon may trigger the worker deletion.
 On a cloud deployed worker, this will delete the worker in base, unlink - but not delete - the jobs related to that worker, and trigger the Ansible code to destroy the instance in your provider cloud infrastructure.

 On a manually deployed worker this is not recommanded and it will not do much.
-It will delete the worker in base, but as the worker cannot be uninstalled by Ansible, it will keep working, and will automatically redeclare itself to PYTQ - thus reappearing instantly.
+It will delete the worker in base, but as the worker cannot be uninstalled by Ansible, it will keep working, and will automatically redeclare itself to scitq - thus reappearing instantly.

 ## task screen (http://.../ui/task)
 The task screen may be reached clicking on one of the button in the top bar of the worker screen: